janhq/jan/docs/docs/guides/02-installation/06-hardware.md

 ## Architecture

-Jan is designed to run on muptiple architectures, versatility and widespread usability.
+Jan is designed to run on multiple architectures, versatility and widespread usability.
 The supported architectures include:

 ### CPU Support